johnwargo/yaml-add-property/readme.md

 # Add YAML Property

+**Note:** The package currently has a bug where it corrupts the target files if you run the command against the files a second time.
+I'll fix this as soon as I can.

 A command-line utility for adding or modifying a YAML frontmatter property in all files in a particular directory (and all subdirectories therein).
 Created to enable batch updates of content files with YAML frontmatter.

 [yaml-add-property](https://www.npmjs.com/package/yaml-add-property) on npm.